Waning Gibbous on

 Moon after ascending node

-5 days after ascending node on 27 October 2004 at 21:41 in ♈ Aries.
-The Moon is located north of the ecliptic over the following 8 days, until the lunar orbit crosses from North to South in descending node on 11 November 2004 at 07:43 in ♏ Scorpio.
+5 days after ascending node on 27 October 2004 at 21:41 in ♈ Aries the Moon is positioned north of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from North to South in descending node on 11 November 2004 at 07:43 in ♏ Scorpio.

 Moon at northern standstill

 At 01:32 the Moon is meeting its standstill point to reach North declination of ∠28.042°.
 This is the year's northernmost lunar standstill of 2004.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-28.013° at the point of next standstill in ♐ Sagittarius on 15 November 2004 at 14:59.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-28.013° at the point of next southern standstill in ♐ Sagittarius on 15 November 2004 at 14:59.

 Syzygy in 10 days